Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 Read about our surgical team >

-Geniculate neuralgia is a condition where a small nerve (the nervus intermedius) is compressed by a blood vessel.
+Geniculate neuralgia is a condition that is caused by a small nerve (the nervus intermedius) being compressed by a blood vessel.

-This results in severe, deep ear pain which is usually sharp—often described as an "ice pick in the ear"—but may also be dull and burning, and can be accompanied by facial pain.
+Geniculate neuralgia results in severe, deep ear pain which is usually sharp—often described as an "ice pick in the ear"—but may also be dull and burning.
+Ear pain can also be accompanied by facial pain.

 This pain can be triggered by stimulation of the ear canal, or can follow swallowing or talking.